 The Directors will constantly evaluate the Group's business objectives and may change or modify the plans against the changing market condition to suit the business growth of the Group.
-Should there be any change in the use of proceeds from the Share Offer, the Group will make adequate announcement(s) in accordance with the requirements under the GEM Listing Rules as and when appropriate.
+Should there be any change in the use of proceeds from the Share Offer and the Placing, the Group will make appropriate announcement(s) in accordance with the requirements under the GEM Listing Rules as and when appropriate.